 Many insurance company representatives seem very nice and helpful on the phone.
 Some are genuinely nice.
 But some are only acting that way to get as much information out of you as they can.

-If the adjuster finds a reason to deny your claim, they will do it in a heartbeat.
+If the adjuster finds a reason to deny your claim for a Charles County, Maryland car accident, they will do it in a heartbeat.
 Even the nice ones are looking for a reason to deny your claim.
 That is just their job.

 You have no way of knowing who is really trying to be helpful and who is trying to pump you for information to deny your claim.
 That is why you should approach every conversation with an insurance company representative carefully – just like we do every time we talk to one on behalf of my client.